-OperAria Mezzo-soprano
+OperAria Mezzo-Soprano

 Repertoire Collection edited by Peter Anton Ling and Marina Sandel [Mez,pno]